 Case Management & Practical Support

-Friends of Ruby case managers offer practical support to help young people navigate complicated systems and break through the barriers holding them back.
+Friends of Ruby case workers offer practical support to help young people navigate complicated systems and break through the barriers holding them back.
 Think of them like knowledgeable, helpful friends with lists of useful resources at their fingertips.

 What do case workers do?

 Working together one-on-one, they help young people create action plans, develop life skills and reach their personal goals.